VaughnFisher/FullStackOpen/README.md

 # FullStackOpen
-Exercises from the University of Helsinki's modern webn development course
+Exercises from the University of Helsinki's modern web development course